Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: INTRODUCTION

-The primary contributions are summarized as follows: \begin{itemize} \item \textbf{Multi-modal Transformer Design:} We design two specialized transformer models tailored for the NFC regime.
-The first processes ray-tracing data to extract spatial features for CSI estimation.
-The second acts as a predictive module, utilizing a ViT to analyze sequential visual data and predict future blockage dynamics.
+\item \textbf{Dual-Modal Transformer Design.} We design two specialized transformer models tailored for the near-field regime.
+The first fuses a ray-tracing digital twin prior with distance-aware geometric correction features to estimate the effective near-field channel, thereby recovering stochastic fading components omitted by pure digital twin models and achieving a 73\% lower mean squared error (MSE) than CNN baselines.
+The second model utilizes a ViT to analyze sequential visual data, predicting future blockage events with a 769~ms advance warning window and an F1-score of 0.92.

-\item \textbf{Dual-Timescale HDRL Control:} We introduce a hierarchical control mechanism where a high-level agent leverages slow-timescale blockage predictions for strategic mode selection (LoS vs. RIS-assisted non-line-of-sight (NLoS)), while a low-level agent utilizes fast-timescale CSI for real-time joint beamfocusing and RIS optimization problem to maximize the sum spectral efficiency (SE) based on these estimates.
+\item \textbf{Dual-Timescale Hierarchical Control.} We introduce the DT-HDRL framework to align with environmental timescales.
+A high-level controller processes slow-timescale blockage predictions to jointly dictate the user transmission path (LoS or RIS-assisted NLoS) and RIS active/sleep scheduling, whereas a low-level controller employs fast-timescale CSI estimates to perform joint base station (BS) beamfocusing and RIS phase-shift optimization.
+This hierarchical structure maximizes the sum spectral efficiency (SE) based on the established routing and scheduling strategy, achieving an 18.0\% SE improvement over single-timescale baselines.

-\item \textbf{Robustness and Efficiency:} We validate the proposed framework using the high-fidelity DeepVerse 6G O1 ray-tracing dataset.
-The evaluation includes a comprehensive sensitivity analysis across varying ELAA dimensions and RIS element counts, alongside a rigorous assessment of computational complexity to verify the real-time feasibility of the dual-timescale design under dynamic blockage conditions. \end{itemize}
+\item \textbf{Robustness and Performance Analysis.} We validate the DT-HDRL framework using the DeepVerse 6G Carla-Town5 suburban outdoor dataset.
+We systematically evaluate the framework to isolate the individual performance gains provided by the distance-aware CSI transformer, the ViT blockage predictor, and the hierarchical architecture.
+Additionally, we analyze the effects of imperfect CSI and UE location errors to demonstrate system robustness under channel impairment conditions.